AyushBhatt422318/court-data-fetcher-dashboard/README.md

 *   **🌐 Dynamic UI:** The interface automatically scrapes and populates the "Case Type" dropdown with all available options from the court website and generates a list of years from 1951 to the present, minimizing user error.
 *   **📄 Two-Step Scraping:** Intelligently navigates from the main case results page to the detailed "Orders" page to find and list all associated PDF links and their dates.
 *   **🗄️ Database Logging:** Logs every user search query to a persistent SQLite database for tracking and analytics.
-*   **✨ Modern Frontend:** A clean, responsive, and aesthetic user interface with custom CSS and non-intrusive loading animations for a smooth and professional user experience.

 ---